analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * The energy does not depend on the mass of the particle $$m$$.
 This is same for ideal gas - where energy did not depend on $$m$$ - if the mass $$m$$ was higher, the speed of the particle was lower, so energy's expected value was fixed.
 * Notice that the energy also does not depend on the spring constant $$k$$
   * If $$k$$ is very large, and the oscillator is rigid, the energy does not change.
 But the rigid oscillator should add zero energy!
   * So there is a mistake somewhere.
 This puzzled physicists at the end of 19th Century.
+The ideal gas law, and the kinetic energy formula seemed to work pretty well, when the particle was treated as a point particle
+    * Suppose the particle is a di-atomic molecule.
+It is an elastic oscillator, pretty rigid - but still an oscillator.
+But the formula does not seem to care.
   * This is a correct classical mechanics result
   * Mistake is - we're not accounting for quantum mechanics!